sushantkothari/CardioNet-AI/README.md

 ### Data Preprocessing Pipeline

-The preprocessing workflow is designed to maximize training stability and generalization capability.
+The preprocessing workflow is designed to maximize convergence stability and generalization performance.

 Core preprocessing operations include: